css/csso/README.md

 :nth-child(2n of ul){color:red}:not(div,ol,ul){color:green}:has(:matches(ul),ul){color:blue}
 ```

-#### Black list filtering
+#### Block list filtering

-Black list filtering performs the same as white list filtering, but filters things that mentioned in the lists. `blacklist` can contain the lists `tags`, `ids` and `classes`.
+Block list filtering performs the same as allow list filtering, but filters things that mentioned in the lists. `blocklist` can contain the lists `tags`, `ids` and `classes`.

-Black list has a higher priority, so when something mentioned in the white list and in the black list then white list occurrence is ignoring.
+Block list has a higher priority, so when something mentioned in the allow list and in the block list then allow list occurrence is ignoring.
 The `:not()` pseudos content ignoring as well.

 ```css
 * { color: green; }